machine-learning-apps/Issue-Label-Bot/README.md

 :construction: "How to create machine learning products that automate tasks on GitHub for fun and profit" :construction:

+See [these issues](https://github.com/hamelsmu/example-github-app/issues) for examples of auto-labeling behavior.

 TODO:
 - [x] Flask app